iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Averaged Mapping.md

 See Primer on Monotone Operator for more information.
 [Primer on Monotone Operator](../../MATH%20999%20Paper%20Reviews%20and%20Frontier%20Mathematics/References%20Sep%202022/Primer%20on%20Monotone%20Operators.pdf%20).

-The following theorem attempt shows the convergence of the averaged operators with the modulus of averageness relaxed.
+The following theorem attempt shows the convergence of the averaged operators with the modulus of averagedness relaxed.